capactio/capact/docs/runner.md

 ###  Argo Workflow Runner

 The Argo Workflow Runner implementation is defined in the [pkg/runner/argo](../pkg/runner/argo) package.
 It creates the Argo Workflow CR and waits for completion using the Kubernetes *watch* functionality.
-It exits with error when the Argo Workflow with the **RUNNER_CONTEXT_NAME** name already exists.
-Argo Workflow ServiceAccount is always overridden with the one provided via the **RUNNER_CONTEXT_PLATFORM_SERVICE_ACCOUNT_NAME** environment variable.
+It exits with error when the Argo Workflow with the `context.name` name already exists.
+Argo Workflow ServiceAccount is always overridden with the one provided via the `context.platform.serviceAccountName` property in the input file.

 The implemented dry run functionality only executes the Argo Workflow manifest static validation, and sends a request to the server with the `dry-run` flag, which renders the manifest with the server's representation without creating it.